 It is the responsibility of the writer to ensure that all names, titles, phone numbers, dates of events etc. are correct.
 Editorial deadline for the print edition of the paper is by 4 p.m. on the 13th of the month prior to publication.
-If the 13th falls on a weekend, the deadline is by 4 p.m. the Friday before.
+PLEASE NOTE – this will change to the 10th in December 2022.
+If the deadline falls on a weekend, the deadline is by 4 p.m. the Friday before.
 Include your name and phone number on the article in case of questions.

-Articles are accepted via email at email@example.com by the posted deadlines.
+Articles are accepted online at robsonpublishing.com/editorial (preferred) or via email at [email protected] by the posted deadlines.
 Photos may also by submitted via email.
 Please call 800-470-0893 ext 4216 if you have questions or concerns submitting your articles.

 - Events that missed the print deadline and will occur before the next print edition is available.

 - Updates to printed articles, such as correcting errors or new information.

 - All materials will be reviewed by the editorial staff for suitability.
 All others will be considered for the next available print editon.